tartansandal/bash-completion-recipe/README.md

   never be loaded.

 If we make this package available to MacOS users, it will work for some, yet not break anything for others.
 Is this acceptable?
 (I have no idea what the distribution of the above 3 cases is like for MacOS users of conda).
 Should we leave it there or try to make things better for default MacOS users?

 (Note that patching the whole library to support the older `bash` is not realistic -- it would be close to a complete rewrite and be hard to support in the long-term).

 My feeling is that users that are aware of advanced completion will be running the newer `bash` anyway and will have already sorted out their login shell, but I could be completely wrong here.
 Perhaps new MacOS conda users could be directed to instructions for upgrading their login shell?
 Perhaps the `bash` could be packaged with the MacOS installer and `conda init bash` could be modified to (optionally) set the users login shell appropriately?

 Another side case to consider is `conda-bash-completion` -- the completion support for the `bash` command itself.
 This could be patched to provide limited completion for older versions of `bash`.
 I would not want to put the effort into this unless it is worthwhile.

-This begs the question: are MacOS users who haven't upgraded their `bash` even aware of advanced tab completion?
+Are MacOS users who haven't upgraded their `bash` even aware of advanced tab completion?
 Would they even notice if we went to great lengths to provide it?

 ### Proposals: